hobigo/nextcloud-node-client/README.md

 # nextcloud-node-client
-The nextcloud node client provides a TypeScript/JavaScript api for node applications that access nextcloud remotely.
+The nextcloud node client provides a TypeScript/JavaScript API for node applications to access nextcloud remotely.

-The client supports basic file and folder operations and tagging.
+Basic file and folder operations and tagging are supported.
-The usage within browsers is not supported
+The usage within browsers is not supported.

 Tested with nextcloud 14.0.4 and 15.0.1